maartenzam/interactive-publication/src/pages/visual-hierarchy-z-positioning.md

 Drawing smaller marks on top of the bigger ones ensures all marks are visible.
 Source: [Maarten Lambrechts](https://svelte.dev/repl/503ed1c58470471db65e8841084e4c51?version=3.46.4), CC BY 4.0

-- When chart elements overlap, giving covering elements a little bit of **transparency** can make underlying elements not disappear but shine through.
+When chart elements overlap, giving covering elements a little bit of **transparency** can make underlying elements not disappear but shine through.

+## Shadows

 Another technique to create the illusion of depth is to use shadows.
 Even very subtle shadows give the impression of depth and separate elements in a design from each other.